 Britannia Beach was a fully functioning company town.
-This meant that all amenities including restaurants, recreational activities and shopping had to be available on-site.
+This meant all amenities, including restaurants, recreational activities and shopping, had to be available on-site.

 This approach continues at the museum, which contains a full range of amenities in order to amplify your visit.

 - The Chatterbox Café: A café with an extensive selection of sandwiches, snacks, cold drinks and specialty coffees.
 Movie and TV buffs will enjoy the collection of autographed pictures from cast members of the numerous productions filmed on-site.

 - The Company Store: A gift shop containing a wide variety of souvenirs and gift items, including t-shirts, books and toys that honour the mine’s history.
 You’ll also find artwork and souvenirs from the local Squamish First Nation.